andiigonzalez/Power_Outage_Analysis/index.md

             <p style="margin: 10px; text-align: justify;">

-               Our second univariate analysis was the total number of customers affected by outages per year.
+               Our second univariate analysis was the total number of power outages by state.
 In relation to our idea of increasing electricity demand and usage over time and population, we quantified these values.
 This is because over time, certain states have become more populated than others.
 We also wanted to see if certain states were more prone to power outages perhaps due to climate region, electricity usage, crime...etc.
             </p>
         </div>
     </div>